 History is also one of Langston Hughes’s famous short poems.
 It gives hope for change and a better future for the Black Americans.
 Hughes tells the reader that though the past is full of bloodshed, sorrow and sufferings, tomorrow will be different.
 He gives hope to his people that the coming generations of African Americans will not suffer like their ancestors.
 They will be free individuals and, like white Americans, they will also participate in the betterment of their nation.

-The word ‘mint’ in the poem symbolizes the pain, labor, and hardworking that Blacks had to undergo while living in America.
+The word ‘mint’ in the poem symbolizes the pain, labor, and hard work that Blacks had to undergo while living in America.
 The beauty of the poem lies in its brevity.

 5. I Continue to Dream by Langston Hughes